 My name is Kamala.
 I am from Rasua, Nepal.
 I work at KOSHISH.
-I am very happy since I get spiritual satisfaction through my work of helping the persons with mental health and psychosocial issues as part of my job activities.
+I am very happy since I get spiritual satisfaction through my work of helping persons with mental health and psychosocial issues as part of my job activities.
 I myself have non-objective fear psychosis and I have to take medicine regularly.
 But I don`t mind taking medicines since it makes me feel refreshed and healthy.
 Honest to God, I never thought I can be that fortunate to get a job at KOSHISH.
 I feel blessed and blissful.
 However, my life was never this blissful and blessed in the past.

 In my growing years, I never had three meals a day.
-Roaming here and there in and around, looking for an ideal job I finally found vocation as a tourist guide.
+Roaming here and there in and around, looking for an ideal job I finally found my vocation as a tourist guide.
 I liked the job of the tourist guide since there was an opportunity for a lone wanderer like me to make friends and amends for myself.
-However, as a tourist guide it was not regular job and there were many days without job every month.
+However, as a tourist guide, it was not a regular job and there were many days without job every month.
 No tourist meant no job and no food.

-Almost 8-9 years in jail ripped me off all my social and financial linkages in the society.
+Almost 8-9 years in jail ripped me off all my social and financial linkages in society.
 That apart, I could not keep any job because of my mental illness.
-Resultantly, when I came out from the prison I had no one to contact and seek help.
+Resultantly, when I came out from prison I had no one to contact and seek help.
 I landed in the streets.

-Working with the colorful beads and painting colors used to help me control my paranoid emotions and it as well helped me overcome my phobias regarding meeting and talking with the people.
+Working with the colorful beads and painting colors used to help me control my paranoid emotions and it as well helped me overcome my phobias regarding meeting and talking with people.

-Since my childhood days, I have only one identity –that of a runaway victim of the human trafficking.
+Since my childhood days, I have only one identity –that of a runaway victim of human trafficking.
 The growing up years of a person in life are the foundation to the future of that person.
-Unfortunately, my growing up years are that of a vagabond, leave alone not being formative, these years destroyed my claims to a yielding future completely.
+Unfortunately, my growing-up years are that of a vagabond, leave alone not being formative, these years destroyed my claims to a yielding future completely.
 Had I not been rescued by KOSHISH, I probably would not have been alive today.
 How I wish to the gracious Lord that KOSHISH be able to reach the vulnerable people like me and help them just as I was helped.